McGriff scores 28, leads Oklahoma State past Oklahoma 83-66

+McGriff got some much-needed help.
+Kalib Boone scored 14 points and Yor Anei added 10 points and 10 rebounds for the Cowboys (14-13, 4-10 Big 12).
+Oklahoma State has won four of six in conference play since dropping its first eight league games.

+“I’m extremely proud of all these kids,” Boynton said.
+“This year, as a whole, hasn’t gone the way we expected.
+We’re hopeful, there’s still a lot to play for out there for us.
+They just keep responding; today was another opportunity.”

-Austin Reaves scored a career-high 24 points and Kristian Doolittle added 13 for Oklahoma (16-11, 6-8), which lost its third straight.
-Brady Manek, who scored 30 points for the Sooners when the teams met earlier this month, finished with two points on 1-for-8 shooting.
+Austin Reaves scored a career-high 24 points and Kristian Doolittle and De’Vion Harmon each added 11 for Oklahoma (16-11, 6-8), which lost its third straight.

+“I thought Oklahoma State was the aggressor, and they were terrific in every way,” Oklahoma coach Lon Kruger said.
+“I thought they were quicker in everything, especially in the last 30 minutes.
+Congrats to them and we’ll learn from it.”

 Oklahoma State outrebounded Oklahoma 43-30 and held the Sooners to 38% shooting.